God’s Gonna Cut You Down

 It hollowed him out, leaving behind an ache he couldn’t ignore and had no idea how to fill.

-Remembering Donna’s scarf, still tucked in his pocket, his thoughts went to her.
+He remembered Donna’s scarf, still tucked in his pocket.
 She would love it; he was sure of that.
-He just had to keep it safe.
-But she’d also understand; she’d want him to use it.
+But she’d also understand if he had to use it.
+She’d want him to use it.
 With that thought, he wrapped it around his neck, feeling a slight warmth spread through him.
 Not much, but better than nothing.
-Someday, after all of this, he’d find her and give it to her.

-She’d survived.
+She had to have survived.
 He was sure of it.

 Two years ago.